xzjt/EVE-NG-RVO/README.md

 # EVE-NG-COMM-Redevelop
 This is redevelop of EVE-NG Community version 203.110.

-It supports hot-plugin!
+It supports hot-plugin, definitely supports hot-plugout as well!

 # Useage